© 2026 New Hampshire Public Radio

 Ayotte’s spokesperson Caroline Hakes said in an email Thursday, “That bill is not ready for prime time.”

 New Hampshire students can already attend any public school in the state under an existing open enrollment law.
-This new bill would change two significant things: who pays for a child’s education, and how much power a local district has in preventing students from leaving.
+This new bill would change how much power a local district has in preventing students from leaving for a new district and taking local tax dollars with them.

 A 2025 state Supreme Court ruling clarified that under existing law, a student's home district must send 80% of what it spends per student to the new district.
 That payment is a mix of local taxes and state education aid, and costs can range from $15,000 to more than $30,000 per student, depending on how much a district spends on education.

-School districts can control costs under existing state law by adopting policies that prohibit or limit students from using open enrollment to attend school outside their district.
+Currently, school districts can control costs by adopting policies that prohibit or limit students from using open enrollment to attend school outside their district.
 Dozens of communities took that step in March.

 The pending legislation would overturn those local policies adopted by voters, and prohibit communities from preventing students from going elsewhere through open enrollment.
 Instead, the legislation would allow them to limit the number of students who leave to between 10% and 100% of total enrollment.